Jenny Blake Isabella

-Biography

-Early life and influences
+Early life

-Isabella was born in Cleveland, Ohio on December 22, 1951.
+Jenny Blake Isabella was born Tony Isabella on December 22, 1951, in Cleveland, Ohio, having been assigned male at birth.
 She discovered comics at the age of four, when her mother began bringing her I. W. Publications titles she bought at Woolworth.
 Early influences from the comic book world included Stan Lee, Jack Kirby, Roy Thomas, Robert Kanigher, and Len Wein; Isabella also cited being influenced by William Shakespeare, Harlan Ellison, Ed McBain, Neil Simon, Mel Brooks, Lester Dent, Dave Barry, Max Allan Collins, Don Pendleton, and Studs Terkel.

 As a teenager, she had many letters published in comic book letter columns under her earlier name of Tony Isabella, primarily in the pages of Marvel titles.
 She was an active member of the comics fandom, a member of CAPA-alpha (an amateur press association for comics), and a regular contributor to comics fanzines.

+Career

 Marvel Comics

 Isabella's fanzine work attracted the attention of Marvel editor Roy Thomas (whose earliest published writings had been in fanzines such as Alter Ego), and in 1972 Thomas hired Isabella as an editorial assistant.
 With Marvel's establishment of Marvel UK that year, Isabella oversaw reprints used in Marvel UK's nascent comics line.
 She briefly edited for Marvel's black-and-white magazine line.

 As a writer, Isabella scripted Ghost Rider, the characters It!
 The Living Colossus in Astonishing Tales, Luke Cage in Hero for Hire and Power Man, the Living Mummy in Supernatural Tales, Tigra in Marvel Chillers, Daredevil, and Captain America.
 While writing the "Iron Fist" feature in Marvel Premiere, she co-created the supporting character Misty Knight with artist Arvell Jones.
 Isabella developed the concept of The Champions series and wrote the first several issues.